 - Fax+41 562 9643-01

 Liebherr develops injection systems for hydrogen combustion engines used in on- and off-highway applications.
-Robustness against dust, dirt and vibrations, as well as other harsh environmental conditions are but a few of the key requirements.
-Peak power and dynamic load changes are among the other challenges for H2 combustion engines.
-Coming close to the diesel engine in terms of performance and drivability, in all applications, is one of the biggest challenges yet.
+Robustness against dust, dirt and vibrations, as well as other harsh environmental conditions are a few of the key requirements.
+Peak power and dynamic load changes are among other challenges for H2 combustion engines.
+Being comparable to the diesel engine in terms of performance and drivability in all applications, is yet one of the biggest challenges.
 Liebherr's system-oriented approach to hydrogen injection combines various components to control pressure and flow.
-This enables the same driving characteristics as a diesel, while maintaining a sturdy system design.
+This enables the same driving characteristics as diesel, while maintaining a robust system design.

-Liebherr presents a hydrogen direct injection solution for heavy-duty combustion engines at Bauma 2022.
-With this technology, the Group aims at achieving maximum power density equal to the one of a conventional combustion engine.
-Hydrogen-based powertrains are an important part of Liebherr's technology-open approach to alternative drive concepts.
+At Conexpo 2023, Liebherr presents a hydrogen direct injection solution for heavy-duty combustion engines.
+With this technology, the Group aims to achieve maximum power density equal to the one of a conventional combustion engine.
+Hydrogen-based powertrains are an important part of Liebherr's technology-open approach to alternative powertrain concepts.

 Hydrogen direct injection: What's behind it?

 The aim of matching the performance of an H2-DI engine to that of a diesel engine requires the system to be capable of ensuring high flow rates.
-Due to the low density of hydrogen gas, the injector needs large valve cross-sections.
-To enable a precise control of even the smallest quantities, the system pressure must be regulated with pinpoint accuracy.
+Due to the low density of hydrogen gas, the injector needs to be a high flow design.
+To enable precise control of even the smallest quantities, the system pressure must be regulated with pinpoint accuracy.
 In Liebherr's H2 injection system, this is achieved by means of a gas volume control valve.
-Additional attention is given to minimal nozzle leakage from the injector.
-At best, the injector should be gas-tight.
+Additionally, it is important to ensure that the injector has zero leakage and is gas-tight.

 "The H2-DI system is designed to operate without an electronic pressure release valve.
-The idea behind it is to keep the system as simple as possible, whilst avoiding the release of any hydrogen gas into the atmosphere during operation", Richard Pirkl summarises.
+The idea behind it is to keep the system as simple as possible, whilst avoiding the release of any hydrogen gas into the atmosphere during operation", Pirkl summarizes.

 The injector: a key component

-The injector is opened and closed via a needle that is directly activated by the magnet.
-To meet the target housing dimensions, the magnet grew thoroughly in size.
-The challenges thereby were to achieve sufficient magnetic force for direct activation, while matching the critical external dimensions in the magnet area to the engine manufacturer's requirements.
-Multiple simulations of different magnet concepts, materials and installation situations accompanied the process.
-The magnet force is now tuned in such a way that, on the one hand, proper opening of the injector is possible and, on the other hand, the closing delay is reduced to a minimum.
+The injector is opened and closed via a needle that is directly activated by an energized coil.
+To meet the target housing dimensions, the coil has been enlarged.
+The challenges thereby were to achieve sufficient electro-magnetic force for direct activation, while matching the critical external dimensions in the coil area to the engine manufacturer's requirements.
+Multiple simulations of different coil concepts, materials and installation situations were tested throughout the process.
+The electromagnetic force was tuned to ensure that the proper opening of the injector is possible, while minimizing the closing delay.

-"An additional key development goal was to control the hydrogen injector with the existing control units of diesel engines and with the current standard profiles already known from these applications", Pirkl summarises.
+"An additional key development goal was to control the hydrogen injector with the existing engine control units, as well as the current standard profiles already known from these applications", Pirkl summarizes.

 Test results at a glance

-As previously mentioned, the tightness of the injector against hydrogen is one of the biggest challenges in the development of H2 components.
-Tests on a vacuum leakage test rig show very good results for Liebherr's current injector concept.
+As previously mentioned, the tightness of the hydrogen injector against hydrogen is one of the biggest challenges in the development of H2 components.
+Tests on a vacuum leakage test rig show very good results for Liebherr's current injector design.

-"Measured injection rates of the current sample stand already show extremely stable progressions.
-Overall, the injector displays a good opening and closing behaviour", explains Pirkl.
-"On the functional test bench, we have been able to show good controllability of the injection rate at different pressure levels.
-The required minimum injection rates of ~2.5 mg per stroke are achieved at 10 bar rail pressure".
+"Measured injection rates of the current sample already show extremely stable progressions.
+Overall, the injector displays a good opening and closing behavior", explains Pirkl.
+"On the functional test bench, we have been able to show good control of the injection rate at different pressure levels.
+The required minimum injection rates of ~ 0.0005 oz.
+(2.5 mg) per stroke are achieved at 145 psi (10 bar) rail pressure".

-Liebherr has carried out all the tests with a completely dry-running injector without any addition of lubricating oil.
+Liebherr has carried out all the tests with a completely dry-running injector without any additional lubricating oil.
 Since the injector was developed exclusively for hydrogen and, thus, no concepts and parts of a natural gas or gasoline injector platform were used, the focus was on the dry-running capability of the moving components.
-The Liebherr team in Deggendorf is currently undertaking endurance testing.
+The Liebherr team in Deggendorf is currently performing endurance testing.

 Hydrogen direct injection: current development and outlook

-Hydrogen direct injection is particularly well suited for applications with high demands on dynamics and power density within a limited installation space.
-Initial tests have shown that hydrogen DI is a feasible concept, which Liebherr in Deggendorf is planning to pursue further.
-"Product validation will be one of the most important tasks in the development of hydrogen fuel systems in the future", says Richard Pirkl.
-"The next steps are to optimise the low-pressure DI system in terms of injection stability and dynamic performance.
+Hydrogen direct injection is particularly well suited for applications with high demands on dynamics and power density within a limited installation space and is a feasible concept, which Liebherr in Deggendorf is further developing.
+"Product validation will be one of the most important tasks in the development of hydrogen fuel systems in the future", says Pirkl.
+"The next steps are to optimize the low-pressure DI system in terms of injection stability and dynamic performance.
 Based on the low-pressure DI system for heavy-duty engines, we are also developing and testing a system with higher flow rates for larger engines", concludes Pirkl.

-In parallel, Liebherr is working on PFI injectors.
-The system approaches for intake manifold and direct injection use a common, scalable injector platform as the basis.
-With this extensive product portfolio, Liebherr meets a wide range of engine requirements and enables a broad spectrum of applications for medium- and heavy-duty engines, as well as large engines.
+In parallel, Liebherr is working on H2 PFI injectors.
+The system approaches for port fuel injection and direct injection use a common, scalable injector platform as the basis.
+With this extensive product portfolio, Liebherr meets a wide range of engine requirements and enables a broad spectrum of applications for medium and heavy-duty engines, as well as large engines.

 Here you will find the press release and images for download.